kakwa/wifish/README.md

 # Wifish #

-Wifish is two small scripts to get ride of wicd/NetworkManager.
+Wifish is small shell scripts to get ride of wicd/NetworkManager.

 ## License ##